 Cash flow in financing cash would refer to the money that will come directly from shareholders and creditors.
 That is also not important for all companies on a regular base.

-You cannot perform a cash flow analysis if you do not first have a cash flow statement.
-Although you may tend to confuse the two concepts, they are not the same thing.
+You cannot perform a cash flow analysis if you do not have a cash flow statement.
+Although you may confuse the two concepts, they are not the same.
 Usually, when you use any accounting software, no matter how simple it is, the cash flow statement will be generated automatically.

 When it cannot be generated automatically, it is necessary to do it manually.
 However, it is perfectly possible and is not overly complex.
 It is time-consuming, and it is important to avoid making mistakes that can change the entire accounting.
 Therefore, it is recommended to do it in an automated way.

 In a cash flow statement, what is done is to record all the cash inflows and outflows of the company.
-It should note that in many cases, assigning each cash inflow and outflow to different categories will be necessary.
+It should be noted that assigning each cash inflow and outflow to different categories will be necessary in many cases.
 These categories are usually optimized in different ways, although it is common to do so according to production lines or areas of the company.

 On the other hand, the different types of cash flow are separated